thtran97/Local-Search-for-SAT/README.md

         T = react(Tf, X_F, X_I)
 ```

-Note: In fact, the choice of non-obvilious objective function is a challenge wrt different instances.
-That's why in this implementation, I only use OLS function for finding local the optimum, but theorically, a NOB should be implemented if necessaire.
+Note: In fact, the choice of non-obvilious objective function is a challenge w.r.t. different instances.
+That's why in this implementation, I only use OLS function for finding local the optimum, but theoretically, a NOB should be implemented.

 ***Reactive search => Reinforcement learning for heuristics***

 #### 6. Novelty, 1997 :white_check_mark:

-***Idea:*** Sort variables according to cost, as does GSAT.
+***Idea:*** Sort variables according to its cost, as does GSAT.
 Under this specific sort, consider the best *x1* and second-best variable *x2*.

 (1) If the best one *x1* is NOT the most recently flipped variable => select *x1*.